oneapi-src/oneAPI-samples/DirectProgramming/C++/CompilerInfrastructure/guided_matmul_opt_report/README.md

 # `Matrix Multiply` Sample

-The `Matrix Multiply` sample shows how auto-vectorization improve the performance of the sample matrix multiplication application.
+The `Matrix Multiply` sample shows how auto-vectorization can improve the performance of the sample matrix multiplication application.
 An optimization report is used to identify potential points of performance improvement.

 | Area                      | Description
 |:---                       |:---